Melody Patterson: Career

 Patterson in 1965 reportedly auditioned for F Troop on a lark.
 To her surprise, she was asked to read some lines from the script of the Doris Day Calamity Jane film, which happened to be Patterson's favorite movie, one that she had seen enough times on television to know "every scene and line from the film".
 Her reading impressed the producers and led to her being cast as Wrangler Jane.
 She, however, was not quite 16 years old, and she misrepresented her age in order to get the audition.
 Her comments about her efforts to secure the part were later quoted in an interview:

+"I did well on the F-Troop audition and I knew it...So when the producers asked me, 'You're eighteen, right?'
+I didn’t argue with them.
+I said, 'Right.'
+Then they said, 'Well, you can ride a horse, right?'
+I didn’t argue about that either.
+I thought to myself, 'If I can just get tested, then I will have some film.'
+Then when they offered me the role, I thought, 'Well if I can just do the pilot I'll still be ahead of the game.'"

 Once Patterson secured the part, she finally told the series' producers her real age.
 Their shock and consternation were ameliorated shortly thereafter by her maturity and professionalism.
 After the 1967 cancellation of F Troop, Patterson worked in television, radio, and the theater.
 She also appeared on Mr. Novak and Shindig!
 In the 1970s, she appeared in three episodes of Hawaii Five-O, and began modeling and appearing in television commercials.

 Patterson's first screen appearance was an uncredited walk-on in Bye Bye Birdie (1963).
 Her first featured role was in the 1968 drama The Angry Breed.
 She also appeared in a lead role in the action film The Cycle Savages, with Bruce Dern, followed by a leading part in the slasher film Blood and Lace (1971).
 In 1973, she appeared in a small part in The Harrad Experiment (1973).
 Her final film credit was in The Immortalizer (1990), a direct-to-video sci-fi horror film.

 While living in Hawaii, Patterson performed in the play Butterflies Are Free, with Barbara Rush and Dirk Benedict.
 She appeared in other plays such as House of Blue Leaves for the University of Hawaii, and played the part of Peggy in The Front Page written by Charles MacArthur, and directed by her then-husband James MacArthur (Charles' son).

 In 1999, she received her bachelor's degree from Sierra Nevada College.